 How to do a system restore in Windows 11/10

-If you have a restore point, follow the steps below to restore your broken Windows 11/10 back to the restore point.
-If you don’t know if you have one, just do the steps below and see if any system restore point will show up in the restore point selection window.
+If you have a restore point, follow these steps to restore your Windows 11/10 to the restore point.
+If you are unsure whether you have a restore point, proceed with the steps below and check if any restore points appear in the restore point selection window.

 - Select a restore point from the list (any date you prefer).

-- Click Next and follow the rest of the on-screen instruction.
+- Click “Next” and follow the rest of the on-screen instructions.

-- It will then restore Windows 11/10 to a previous date (your selected restore point).
+- Windows will then restore to a previous date (your selected restore point).

-If the system restore button is greyed out, just like mine, it means that you don’t have any previously saved system restore point.
-In my case, it was the system restore protection which was disabled without my consent and I didn’t know it until it’s too late.
+If the “System Restore” button is greyed out, it means that you don’t have any previously saved restore points.
+If that’s the case, the system restore protection may have been disabled.

-So, if we don’t have a restore point, the only choice we have is to restore Windows 11/10 to its factory default.
-Don’t worry, there will be an option for you to keep all your files while doing the reset.
-However, it’s still highly recommended that you do a full backup for all the files that are utterly important to you before resetting.
-To proceed restoring Windows 11/10 to factory, read: How to reset Windows 11/10 to factory default.
+If you don’t have a restore point, the only option is to reset Windows 11/10 to its factory default settings.
+There will be an option to keep all your files while performing the reset.
+However, it is highly recommended that you back up all essential files before resetting.
+To restore Windows 11/10 to factory settings, read: How to reset Windows 11/10 to factory default.

-If you can’t even boot into Windows to access the system restore window
+If you can’t boot into Windows to access the system restore window:

-Depending on how serious your issue is, let’s just assume it’s the worst that you can’t even see the Windows 10/11 login screen.
-There is a way to force your PC to boot into Windows Recovery Environment.
-An environment where you can perform system restore and reset for Windows 11/10.
+If the issue is severe and you cannot access the Windows 10/11 login screen, you can force your PC to boot into the Windows Recovery Environment (RE), where you can perform a system restore and reset for Windows 11/10.

-Follow the steps below to system restore Windows 11/10 when you get to the Windows RE screen.
+Follow these steps to perform a system restore in Windows 11/10 when you reach the Windows RE screen:

 - Follow the rest of the on-screen instructions to start the system restore.

-If you can get into Windows 11/10 and want to boot into Windows RE
+If you can access Windows 11/10 and want to boot into Windows RE:

-If you are able to access to Windows and want to boot into Windows RE without the any hassle, go to start menu.
+If you can access Windows and want to boot into Windows RE without any hassle, go to the start menu.
 Click on the power button.
 While holding the Shift key, click on Restart.
 Windows will then boot into the Windows Recovery Environment.

 Can I restore Windows 11/10 without a restore point?

-The short answer is no. You can’t restore Windows without a restore point.
-However, if there is a major Windows Update applied recently, you may still be able to roll back to a previous state prior to the update.
-So, what do I do if I can’t restore or rollback?
-Should I restore Windows to factory default or reinstall it?
+No, you cannot restore Windows without a restore point.
+However, if there has been a major Windows Update applied recently, you may still be able to roll back to a previous state before the update.

-Well, if you have a system restore point previously saved in your Windows 11 or Windows 10, do a system restore for your Windows.
-If you don’t, try to roll back Windows 10 update to a previous state prior to the Windows update.
-If neither can be executed, reset your Windows.
-If reset doesn’t work, reinstall Windows 11/10 with media creation tool.
+If you have a system restore point saved in your Windows 11 or Windows 10, perform a system restore.
+If not, try to roll back the Windows 11/10 update to an earlier build before the update.
+If neither option is available, reset your Windows.
+If resetting doesn’t work, reinstall Windows 11/10 using the media creation tool.